 "Resisters"-individuals who resist and try to hold on to higher levels of privacy-will face constant, unrelenting pressure to deploy new practices and technologies (such as bots and GPS spoofers) to protect their data and actively obscure their actions.
 These efforts will take far more time and effort than they did in 2016 and will only sometimes prove effective.
 But some techniques will succeed in controlling the illicit flow of personal data streams.
-There will be widespread fear-mongering, and snake-oil salespeople will target this group, offering the "next great security tool" or do-itFROM THE FUTURE
+There will be widespread fear-mongering, and snake-oil salespeople will target this group, offering the "next great security tool" or do-ityourself measures to stave off potential hackers.
+It will take a great deal of time, money, and expertise to avoid being duped into a false sense of security.
+Some individuals in this group will find ways to self-select into their own restricted-access communities that disallow any outside (or only NSA-certified or equivalent) technology to enter their gated walls.